zaldre/blog/content/posts/esoaks.md

 ### How does it work? ###

 ESO adds a new Custom Resource Definition to the cluster called an ExternalSecret.
 This object is a reference to an entry stored within your vault of choice.
-You can then set a reconcile threshold to periodicially query your vault for changes.
+You can then set a reconcile threshold to periodically query your vault for changes.

 ### Scenario ###